On the asymptotic normality of persistent Betti numbers: Introduction

-So far, there exist results on the pointwise asymptotic normality for Betti numbers in the case of a homogeneous Poisson process or a binomial process, see \cite{yogeshwaran2017random}.
-In the case of a homogenous Poisson process this result was extended to persistent Betti numbers by \cite{hiraoka2018limit}.
-We will use this latter result to derive the pointwise asymptotic normality for the general case.
-The recent contributions \cite{owada2018limit} and \cite{owada2019limit} also study the limiting behavior of Betti numbers.
+So far, there exist results on the pointwise asymptotic normality for Betti numbers (i.e., $\ell = 1$) in the case of a homogeneous Poisson process or a binomial process with a constant density, see Yogeshwaran et al.\ \cite{yogeshwaran2017random}.
+In the case of a homogenous Poisson process this result was extended to persistent Betti numbers by Hiraoka et al.\ \cite{hiraoka2018limit}.

+Based on the pioneering central limit theorem of Penrose and Yukich \cite{penrose2001central} for stabilizing functionals on the homogeneous Poisson process, Trinh \cite{trinh2019central} extends the central limit theorem to strongly stabilizing functionals in case of an underlying inhomogeneous Poisson process.
+We will apply the abstract result of Trinh to persistent Betti functions (see below).
+For this we establish the strong stabilization property of the persistent Betti function, and this is one of our main contributions.

+The theory on random geometric complexes is growing rapidly.
+For pioneering contributions see Kahle \cite{kahle2011random}, Yogeshwaran and Adler \cite{yogeshwaran2015topology} or Owada and Adler \cite{owada2017limit}.
+We refer to Bobrowski and Kahle \cite{bobrowski2014topology} for a survey.